ndimiduk/perf_blockcache/README.md

 Automation scripts for comparing different HBase `BlockCache` implementations.
 It uses the `PerformanceEvaluation` tool to submit queries against the HBase RegionServer and collects their reported response latencies.
-Nothing in this harness is specific to `BlocCache` -- any configurations can be tested side-by-side.
+Nothing in this harness is specific to `BlockCache` -- any configurations can be tested side-by-side.
 However, more work is needed to test other attributes of the system.